albatror/adkv/README.md

     ```bash
     sudo -E ./apex_dma
     ```
 5. **Guest Side:** Press INSERT to active the menu and save your config.
-You can aswell choose to show Overlay Base Infos and/or Spectators's List at start by slecting them in menu.
+You can aswell choose to show Overlay Base Infos and/or Spectators's List at start by selecting them in menu.

 ### Hotkeys
 - **INSERT:** Open/Close Overlay Menu.